Rico Henry exclusive: What keeps Brentford's squad so close, why he analyses Luke Shaw and aspires to be Trent Alexander-Arnold

 How far can you stretch the smallest budget in the Premier League inside the division's second-smallest stadium, without momentum running out?

 Just ask Thomas Frank.
-The Danish Mourinho is performing miracles at the Gtech Community Stadium, where the tag of just being a "bus stop in Hounslow" has long been reclaimed by the club's fans.
+The Danish Mourinho is performing miracles at the Gtech Community Stadium, where the tag of just being a "bus stop in Hounslow" has long been reclaimed by the club's fans as they ride a wave of success.

-Facing understandable doubts after Christan Eriksen's summer departure to Manchester United and without significant additions to their starting XI, repeating Brentford's debut Premier League finish of 13th, let alone bettering it, appeared a tall order for the Bees.
+Facing understandable doubts after Christan Eriksen's summer departure to Manchester United and without significant additions to their starting XI, repeating Brentford's debut Premier League finish of 13th, let alone bettering it, appeared a tall order.

 Barely half-way through the campaign, it doesn't any more.
 Brentford are on comfortably the longest unbeaten run of any side in the division, have thrashed Man Utd, won at Man City and thrown a comfortable win over Liverpool into the bargain.